 What’s next?
 A key goal is to secure additional local district municipalities as strategic partners.

-Working with the Budapest Institute, and with a grant from World Habitat’s Innovation Fund, they are researching and writing a digital handbook with policy recommendations and ‘how-to’ guidelines.
-These can be used by municipalities in Budapest and other parts of Hungary to create new, innovative social housing programmes to reduce housing exclusion and homelessness.
+Working with the Budapest Institute, and with a grant from World Habitat’s Innovation Fund, NGO Utcáról Lakásba!
+Egyesület / From Streets to Homes have published a digital handbook with policy recommendations and ‘how-to’ guidelines.
+These can be used by municipalities in Budapest, and in other parts of Hungary, to create new, innovative social housing programmes to reduce housing exclusion and homelessness.